Ukadiche modak step-by-step recipe with photos.

 Cardamom powder: This is an optional ingredient; however, I highly recommend using cardamom powder as it adds a beautiful aroma to the dish.

 Ghee: A small amount of ghee is used in the making of the filling.

 Shaping of modaka can be done either by using a mould or with hands.
 I prefer to use a mould to shape them as they will be uniform and cook evenly.
 Also, shaping with hands is very time-consuming and the finished dumplings may not be as neat.
 The modakum moulds are easily available in many stores across India and in Indian stores outside India during the festival season.
 There are several online stores that sell them too.
 If you are unable to get one, you can use a dumpling mould - they may not be the traditional modaks but will still taste delicious.

 Here, I am shaping the modaks with a mold.
 To shape with without a mold:

 A. Take a small portion of dough and make a dent in the center

 B. Using your finger and thumb, start flattening it gently, moving the dough in a circular motion

 C. Pinch the sides using your thumb and finger to create pleats

-D. Add 1 tbsp coconut filling to the center
+D. Add 1 tablespoon coconut filling to the center

 E. Gently bring the pleats together and seal the modak carefully